Dilworth sex abuse: Former headmaster wrote positive references for men forced to resign

 Dr Murray Wilton has today spoken publicly for the first time about the historic sexual abuse that occurred at the private Auckland boarding school.
 He acknowledged, with the benefit of hindsight, more could have been done to investigate concerns that were raised about staff and to find out whether there were other victims involved in relation to some of the specific complaints.

-The now 86-year-old, who was the headmaster between 1979 and 1997, says the abuse was "abominable" and he described the men involved as "wolves in sheep's clothing" and "bad apples".
+The now 86-year-old, who was the headmaster between 1979 and 1997, apologised for the abuse which he says was "abominable".
+He described the men involved as "wolves in sheep's clothing" and "bad apples".

 Nearly 140 men have gone to police with allegations of abuse and 12 former teachers, staff and tutors have been arrested.